 This 2 day course covers the scope of family and infant centred developmental care and the evidence that supports it.
 The FINE programme integrates 6 themes that support neuroprotective and relationship based care: developmental theory, observation of babies, family participation, reflective practice, systems organsiation and evidence based practice.
 These themes are woven into topics that are the basics of neuroprotective care such as brain development, behavioural observation, sleep protection, attachment, feeding, sensory and motor development, stress and pain.
 Presentations and workshops encourage interactive learning and a beautifully designed course handbook is provided.

 For information and application forms for this event please contact email@example.com

 This course has been accredited by the Royal College of Nursing and is endorsed by the NIDCAP Federation International.
 It is supported by Bliss in the UK and by the EFCNI in Europe.
 Currently course fees are £300 per person, with 40 the maximum number.

 As with Level 1, this course is accredited by the Royal College of Nursing, endorsed by the NFI, and is supported by Bliss and the EFCNI.
-It has received high levels of interest worldwide and is now licensed for Sweden, Denmark, France and the Netherlands, and is also running in Ireland, Germany, Belgium, Greece and New Zealand.
+It has received high levels of interest worldwide and is now licensed for Australia, Canada, Sweden, Denmark, France, the Netherlands and USA, with trainees from 15 countries.